-Whilst objective-oriented penetration testing typically combines a number of complimenting assessment offerings with a specific set of objectives in mind, fully fledged red team engagements take those principles and develop them further, emulating the Tools, Tactics and Procedures (TTPs) of real-world attackers.
-A red teaming engagement is objective-oriented, and will focus around objectives such as the ones outlined in the section above.
+While objective-oriented penetration testing typically combines a number of complimenting assessment offerings with a specific set of objectives in mind, fully fledged red team engagements take those principles and develop them further, emulating the Tactics, Techniques, and Procedures (TTPs) of real-world attackers.
+A red teaming engagement is objective-oriented, and will focus around objectives such as the ones outlined in the previous section.

-However, that is not the only intended outcome, such engagements are intended to provide an organization with insight into their ability to prevent and respond to an advanced persistent threat (APT).
+However, that is not the only intended outcome, such engagements are intended to provide an organization with insight into its ability to prevent and respond to an advanced persistent threat (APT).

-In contrast to a traditional or goal-based penetration test, a red teaming engagement would typically be performed from as close-to-a-zero knowledge perspective as possible, with the offensive team (red team) performing the engagement from a black-box perspective.
-In-line with that, the organization as a whole is not notified ahead of the engagement, thus removing its ability to prepare for the assessment.
+In contrast to a traditional or goal-based penetration test, a red teaming engagement would typically be performed from as close-to-azero knowledge perspective as possible, with the offensive team (red team) performing the engagement from a black-box perspective.
+Inline with that, the organization as a whole is not notified ahead of the engagement, thus removing its ability to prepare for the assessment.